 - Make a splash, or leave a lasting legacy – or both!

 Sky Arts has allocated £1m to Art 50.
 This covers the cost of making the TV documentaries we will make and all the arts projects it will fund.
 We welcome applications for up to £50,000 – the majority of awards will be made between £5,000 to £20,000.

 Who can apply?

 Anyone can apply - no matter how experienced or otherwise.
 However, the commissioning panel will need to feel confidence that the proposed project can be realised as described.
-If you are interested please check in at the end of September for news of the next round.

 What will happen next?

 The new commissioning round is now open and closes at midday on the 12th January 2018